 Constellation’s HEAL Prepare Toolkit will help assess your team’s readiness to communicate following a harm event and then help you get to best practices.
 The Toolkit includes a unit on communicating after harm events and contains assessments, best practices, sample tools and coaching.
 Start your journey by taking the HEAL Assessment and then the Action Plan will guide you through the Toolkit’s four units: (1) culture, (2) event response, (3) communicating after harm events, and (4) moving forward.
 Sign in to ConstellationMutual.com to access the HEAL Prepare Toolkit found in Risk Resources.

-Constellation’s HEAL program provides healing benefits for care teams and their organizations because we truly believe that what’s good for care teams is good for business.
+Constellation’s early intervention program, HEAL, provides healing benefits for care teams and their organizations because we truly believe that what’s good for care teams is good for business.